irrwahn/irrvuan/README.md

 * `config`
 > file containing bash variable definitions for various aspects
 > of the system image to be generated.
-See the `flavor/README.md`
-> file to learn more about the settings that are available in
-> this file.

 * `pkglist`
 > list of additional packages to be installed or purged via